KnowageLabs/Knowage-Documentation/functionalities-guide/free-inquiry/index.rst

 Datamart Schema
 ^^^^^^^^^^^^^^^^

-Starting from the left side, the first Panel shows the querable logical schema and the list of entities that can be queried to generate the query.
+Starting from the left side, the first Panel shows the searchable logical schema and the list of entities that can be queried to generate the query.
 Entities and relationships are represented in a tree structure, with user-defined names.
 Fields can be dragged from here and dropped onto the editor area.

 In the top right corner of the panel you can find a small toolbar to configure the panel (e.g., expand, reduce) and to save changes made to the model (i.e. **Calculated Field** or **Range**), as shown below.